 Guiding Principles for Federal Policy on Climate Change and Food Systems

 Climate change demands ambitious and durable federal policy solutions that are commensurate with the urgency and scale of the problem.
 These solutions, which may entail costs, must provide transparency and promote affordability while distributing costs and benefits in such a way that promotes equity.
 The scientific consensus that the climate is changing at an increasingly rapid pace is incontrovertible.
 The timeframe for taking meaningful action to avoid catastrophic impacts is running short.
 Adherence to the following principles will help ensure the inclusion of food, agriculture, and forestry in climate policies that reduce carbon emissions and curb climate impacts.
 Federal policy solutions must be:

 To achieve meaningful action, policy solutions must be broadly bipartisan and widely supported by Americans.

-Climate legislation must work with – not against – the diverse interests that make up this critically important sector of the U.S. economy, regardless of farm or ranch scale, location, type, ownership structure, or supply chain position.
+Climate legislation must work with – not against – the diverse interests that make up this critically important sector of the U.S. economy, regardless of farm, ranch, or forest scale, location, type, ownership structure, or supply chain position.

 3. Attentive to rural people and places

 A robust food and agriculture system underpins the well-being of all communities.